-US law however recognizes children born in the US as US citizens regardless of whether they ever subsequently live there or apply for a US passport of Green Card.
+US law however recognizes children born in the US as US citizens regardless of whether they ever subsequently live there or apply for a US passport or Green Card.

 US law also requires all US citizens to file US taxes, reporting their global income, whether they live in the US or abroad.

-American Citizens living abroad receive an automatic 2 month filing extension until June 15th.
-This is to give them time to fileforeign taxes first if they have to.
+American Citizens living abroad receive an automatic two-month filing extension until June 15th.
+This is to give them time to file foreign taxes first if they have to.
 If they still require more time, they can request a further extension until October 15th.

 When they file, they can claim IRS exclusions or credits such as the Foreign Earned Income Exclusion or the Foreign Tax Credit that reduce most people’s US tax bill to zero.
-No one should ever end up paying the higher out of the US income tax rate and the income tax rate in their foreign country of residence in total though.
+No one should ever end up paying the higher out of either the US income tax or and the income tax rate of their foreign country of residence overall, though.

 Americans living abroad also often have to report their foreign bank and investment accounts, their business interests, and sometimes their assets.